devilry/devilry-django/not_for_deploy/docs/user/admin/assignment/admin_create_assignment.rst

  - Grading is passed or failed
  - Anonymization is off
  - Deadline handling is soft
+ - No students marked as passed assignment previous semester

 You can read more about each of the configurations here: